 Karen Lenz, Administrative Assistant.
 Karen received her B.A. degree in geology from Smith College.
 Karen previously worked at the Lovelace Women's Hospital in Albuquerque, New Mexico for four years as a childbirth educator and doula.
 She also spent over ten years working with the Nature Conservancy in Maryland and Virginia.
 While working with The Nature Conservancy, she served in various roles ranging from Office Manager to Conservation Coordinator.
 At the Academic Skills Center, Karen will be working closely with students.
 Karen can be contacted via email at Academic.Skills.Center@Dartmouth.EDU

 Monica Erives D'14, Tutor Clearinghouse Assistant.
 Monica is a recent Dartmouth graduate from Arleta, California.
-She majored in Environmental Studies and was an active member of Thursday Night Salsa and the Dartmouth Organic Farm.
-At the Tutor Clearinghouse, she works to match students with peer tutors and conversation partners and assists Holly Potter to maintain the Peer Tutoring Program.
-After her work with the Tutor Clearinghouse, she hopes to get a masters in Landscape Architecture to become a practicing landscape architect.
+At the Tutor Clearinghouse, she coordinates and promotes peer tutoring and conversation partner services, as well as assists Holly Potter with TC programmatic activities.
+After her work with the Tutor Clearinghouse, she hopes to get a masters in Landscape Architecture.
 She can be reached via email at Tutor.Clearinghouse@Dartmouth.EDU.